 Kudos for Winter/Summer 2013

-Here are some student accomplishments that we learned about in January.
+Here are some alumni accomplishments that we learned about in January.

 David Choberka (MSP03)

 David has been hired as the Mellon Academic Coordinator at the University of Michigan Museum of Art, where he works with faculty and graduate students to help them use the museum’s collection in research and teaching, along with coordinating collaborations with non-museum affiliated faculty and other collecting institutions on campus.

 Henrike continues as Visiting Assistant Professor at Leiden University (Netherlands) in the Department of Anthropology.
 She has been asked to create a new course entitled “Heritage Protection in a Global Context: Discourses and Institutional Practices” as part of a new dual MA Program in Asian Studies and Heritage Studies.

 Lisa Cakmak (MSP04)

 Lisa has been promoted from Mellon Fellow in Ancient Art (a three year fellowship) to Assistant Curator of Ancient Art (a permanent position!) at the Saint Louis Art Museum